davidbeckonline/pegel-konstanz_website/content/02_analysis/02_02_individual/low_water_2025.en.md

 > Zur Erinnerung an das Konzert der Bürgermusik Reichenau, zugunsten der >> Aktion Sorgenkind <<, am 26.
 März 1972, auf dem Straßenrain im Untersee, bei einem Pegelstand von 2,37 m.
 >
 > *In commemoration of the concert by the Bürgermusik Reichenau, in aid of "Aktion Sorgenkind", on 26 March 1972, on the Straßenrain in the Lower Lake, at a water level of 2.37 m.*

+Here they apparently referred to the water level in Radolfzell.
+The photos above were taken at a water level of 243 cm in Radolfzell (278 cm in Konstanz).

 ![Postcard of the Bürgermusik Reichenau concert 1972](/images/analysis/2025_low-water/concert_1972.png)